ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 This is the main terraform project that provides the shared infrastructure.

+### Terraform

+The project uses terraform for managing updates and roll outs, to do this safely with distributed users requires a shared notion of state and shared locks.
+Because there is a 🐔 and 🥚 issue there are two separate terraform projects in this one project. `terraform_backend` exists to setup this shared backend.
+It only needs to be run manually once for the AWS account to bootstrap the project.

 ### VPC

 This project sets up a vpc infrastructure for the platform.
 Based on a Scott Logic pre-rolled module, it can be configured to use a combination of public and private subnets, or only public ones.
 It can also optionally setup a NAT gateway for each private subnet.